Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Built by Kockums Mekaniska Verkstads A/B, Malmö, Sweden in 1916.

-Captain: Otto Tjørve.
+Captain: Otto E. Tjørve.

 Final Fate - 1940:

-Departed Tyne in the evening of Apr.
-20-1940 in convoy for Rouen with a cargo of 1991 tons coal.
-According to "Nortraships flåte" she had a crew of 19 and 5 French soldiers.
-At the mouth of the Thames on the 22nd the convoy was split up, with some of the ships heading for London, while Bravore and 4 other vessels (2 of which were French, 1 British) continued to The Downs.
-Captain Tjørve became the first Nortraship captain to die when Bravore struck a mine about 4 naut. miles off Ramsgate that day (the above mentioned forum posting says it was an aereal mine laid by 9th F.D.).
-They had procceeded up to the buoy outside Ramsgate and were waiting for further orders from the "order-boat".
-A tremendous explosion occurred, probably on the port side near No. 2 hatch forward of the bridge, causing all the hatches on the after deck to fly into the air.
-Eye witnesses stated that the ship was lifted high, then went down in 15-20 seconds.
-On the bridge were the captain, the 2nd mate, the helmsman, (Ordinary Seaman Gunnersen) and 4 French soldiers.
+On the bridge were the captain, the 2nd mate, the helmsman (Ordinary Seaman Gunnersen) and 4 French soldiers.
 Deckboy Ryan was on the forecastle and Able Seaman Ellingsen was at work aft.
 Out of this group only the 2nd mate survived.
 He was in an open area on the starboard side when the explosion occurred and was flung through the window of the bridge side shelter and into the water about 30 meters, far enough to get clear of the suction.
-When he came up only the stern and part of the bridge could be seen of the ship.
-He saw the captain some distance away and as the sea carried him towards him he could see that the captain's face was covered in blood and one of his hands had been torn off.
-He tried to get a hold of him from behind but had to let go because he only had a small piece of planking to hold on to, and didn't have the strength to hold on.
+When he came up, only the stern and part of the bridge could be seen of the ship.
+He saw the captain some distance away and as the sea carried him towards him, he could see that the captain's face was covered in blood and that one of his hands had been torn off.
+He tried to get a hold of him from behind but had to let go because he only had a small piece of planking to hold on to and didn't have the strength to hold on.
 He later caught hold of a lifebuoy.
 He also saw one of the French guard go under, and observed a patrol boat trying to save somebody (this was probably the 1st mate).
 The 2nd mate was picked up by the Dutch Badzo shortly thereafter.
-He remained in a hospital in Ramsgate until May 14 having broken 4 ribs and injured 2 vertebrae in his back in addition to other injuries from flying through the glass.
+He remained in a hospital in Ramsgate until May 14, having broken 4 ribs and injured 2 vertebrae in his back, in addition to other injuries caused by flying through the glass.

-The 1st mate and a French soldier were asleep in a cabin on the lower bridge, but somehow managed to get out although the cabin was completely destroyed.
+The 1st mate and a French soldier were asleep in a cabin on the lower bridge, but somehow managed to get out, although the cabin was completely destroyed.
 When the 1st mate came to the surface, all he could see of the ship was part of the funnel.
 After half an hour he too was picked up by Badzo, as was the French soldier who had come across one of the lifeboats that had previously been on deck.
 They were both given first aid, and were later taken to a hospital in Ramsgate.

 From the Norwegian newspaper Aftenposten, dated April 29-1940:

-The Farsund ship Bravore's loss – 1st mate and 2nd mate, 1st engineer and the cook rescued.
+"The Farsund ship Bravore's loss – 1st mate and 2nd mate, 1st engineer and the cook rescued.

 As announced earlier the Farsund ship Bravore, 2300 tons, has been lost in the North Sea, probably after striking a mine.
 The news of the accident was reported through the radio on Apr.
-23, while the shipping company, Stray & Sønn, Farsund have no further information on the incident.
+23, while the shipping company, Stray & Sønn, Farsund has no further information on the incident.
 A later radio report announced that the following 4 were rescued: 1st Mate Arnfinn Bentsen, Herad - 2nd Mate Leonard M. Aasheim, Haus, Nordhordland - 1st Engineer Fr.
 Thoresen, Oslo and Cook Reidar Vistung, Oslo.
-Christiansands Tidende (newspaper) has received a crew list from the shipping firm, but the company warns that there may have been changes to this list, due to the signing on/paying off of crew members abroad.
-The last contact the shipping company had with Bravore was a letter from Captain Tjørve at the beginning of March.
+Christiansands Tidende (another newspaper) has received a crew list from the shipping firm, but the company warns that there may have been changes to this list, due to the signing on/paying off of crew members abroad.
+The last contact the shipping company had with Bravore was a letter from Captain Tjørve at the beginning of March."

 The maritime hearings were held in London on May 9-1940 with all the Norwegian survivors appearing.